Ashleigh Beverly couldn’t stop people watching.

 Despite those challenges leading to a relocation, there was no thought of stopping the show.

-Beverly hopes One Musicfest to moved back to Centennial Olympic Park and wants better logistical planning behind moving around Central Park.
+Beverly hopes One Musicfest will be moved back to Centennial Olympic Park and wants better logistical planning behind moving around Central Park.
 “I would love to see them just get those things to a sweet spot,” she said.

 ‘Keep growing’

-Carter said there are general admission and single day tickets left.
-VIP and platinum packages are sold out.
+Carter said VIP and platinum packages are sold out, but there are general admission and single-day tickets left.
 College students will receive a 20% discount.

-These days he has a better understanding of what he can and can’t control.
-One Musicfest has a year-to-year coproduction partnership with Live Nation Urban and Carter points out that the festival is Black-owned and independent.
+These days Carter has a better understanding of what he can and cannot control.
+One Musicfest has a year-to-year coproduction partnership with Live Nation Urban, and Carter points out that the festival is Black-owned and independent.

 Carter said he hopes people appreciate One Musicfest’s mix of music from 1980s to current jams.